How do we know what the capacities of the cremation ovens at Auschwitz-Birkenau were?

 David Irving argues that the Bischoff letter was forged by the Russians to embarrass the Germans.
 But the Russians’ own (incorrect) figures for the number of people murdered and cremated in Auschwitz-Birkenau were four times higher than the actual death toll.
 Why would the Russians forge a letter that confirmed less than one-fourth of their own calculations?

-There is an authentic German document about the capacity of the crematoria ovens at Auschwitz-Birkenau: the Bischoff letter (June 28, 1943).
-The letter details the Germans’ own calculations that the cremation ovens had the ability to burn as at least 4,756 bodies in a 24-hour period.
+There is an authentic Nazi document on the capacity of the crematoria ovens at Auschwitz-Birkenau: the Bischoff letter.
+The letter clearly details the Nazis’ own calculations: the ovens had the ability to burn at least 4,756 bodies in a 24-hour period.
+Holocaust deniers assert that the letter is a forgery, but there are critical problems with this assumption.

 Transcript, Day 32, March 15, 2000 at 27.22. and Robert Jan van Pelt, The Case for Auschwitz: Evidence from the Irving Trial (Indiana University Press, 2001), p.
 344. The Russians, for purposes of propaganda against their vanquished enemy, claimed that 4,000,000 people had been murdered at Auschwitz-Birkenau.
 No mention is made of the Jews—they considered all those who had been murdered were the victims of German fascism.
 The real mortality figure is closer to 1,100,000, of which some 900,000 were Jews.